County Hall, Wakefield

 County Hall or West Riding County Hall stands at the corner of Bond Street and Cliff Parade in Wakefield, West Yorkshire, England.
-It is the main headquarters of Wakefield Metropolitan District Council.
+It was opened in 1898 as the headquarters of the West Riding County Council, and on the abolition of that body in 1974 became the headquarters of West Yorkshire County Council.
+When that council was in turn abolished in 1986 the building became the primary headquarters of Wakefield Metropolitan District Council.
 It is a Grade I listed building.

 History

 Following the implementation of the Local Government Act 1888, which established county councils in every county, there was a need to find a permanent meeting place for the West Riding of Yorkshire County Council.
-Its first meeting was held in February 1889 in Wakefield Town Hall, at the invitation of the Borough Council.
+Its first meeting was held in February 1889 in Wakefield Town Hall, at the invitation of the borough council.
 For a permanent home the choice was between Leeds and Wakefield; much debate and correspondence resulted, in 1892, in the selection of Wakefield.

 The site chosen for the new County Hall was that of Rishworth House on Bond Street, a gentleman's house of 1812 bought by the West Riding Quarter Sessions in 1878.
 The County Council had received Rishworth House at its creation and used it for committee rooms, offices and a residence for the Deputy Clerk.

 In commissioning a new home, the County Council held an open architectural competition, instructing competitors to prefer "the style of architecture will be left to the competitors but the Queen Anne or Renaissance School of Architecture appears suited to an old town like Wakefield".
-The winning design was by James S Gibson, who proposed a Gothic design.
+The winning design was by James S. Gibson, who proposed a Gothic design.
 The Council Chamber was placed on an upper storey and in the centre of the building, so as to minimize noise from the street.